Hidden Truths: Anti-Blackness at School

 While schools are often framed as places of neutrality and fairness, many American schools have either actively harmed Black children or been silent in the face of their struggles, under-education and mistreatment.
 While there are undoubtedly adults in these spaces who work to support Black children, many others ignore Black families, minimize youths’ concerns and believe that taking a colorblind stance will solve the problem of inequity in education.
 None of these tactics will help to undo the damage exacted upon Black children in schools.
 This talk will address the contours of anti-Blackness in schools to Illuminate the ways in which anti-Blackness pervades education, explore the ways in which diversity work is not synonymous with anti-racist work, and provide concrete, doable, meaningful ways in which teachers and administrators can work against anti-Blackness in their schools.

 Dr. Kerri Ullucci was born and raised in Rhode Island.
 She is a first-generation college student.
 She received her PhD from UCLA in Urban Schooling and her MAT from the University of Pittsburgh in Elementary Education.
 She is a former elementary teacher and has been licensed to teach in RI, MA and CA. Dr. Ullucci is currently an Associate Professor of Diversity and Equity in Education at Roger Williams University.
 Her research interests include race and poverty issues in schooling and the development of culturally relevant teaching practices.
 Dr. Ullucci has been published in many journals, including Urban Education, Race, Ethnicity and Education and Teacher Education Quarterly.
-Her forthcoming book, Anti-Blackness at School: Creating Affirming Educational Spaces for African American Students, will be published in November 2022.
+Her forthcoming book, co-authored with Dr. Spencer, Anti-Blackness at School: Creating Affirming Educational Spaces for African American Students, will be published in November 2022.

 Anti-Blackness at School